r-lib/xml2/cran-comments.md

 ## Downstream dependencies
 I ran `R CMD check` on all reverse dependencies (https://github.com/r-lib/xml2/tree/master/revdep#readme).

-There were no breaking changes with this release.
+There were no breaking changes detected with this release.